School Programs

 Mr. Cooper’s Barn and the Steele General Store

-Students experience what life was like on a 1930s farm in the Ozarks through hands-on exploration and take a visit to the museum’s general store (built in 1879) to learn about the Great Depression and trade and barter for needed supplies.
-Explore the museum’s exhibit hall with a focus on the arrival of electricity to the Arkansas Ozarks and the “alphabet agencies” of the 1930s.
+Students experience what life was like on a 1930s farm in the Ozarks through hands-on exploration and a visit to the museum’s general store (built in 1879) to learn about the Great Depression as well as trading and bartering for needed supplies.
+They explore the museum’s exhibit hall with a focus on the arrival of electricity to the Arkansas Ozarks and the “alphabet agencies” of the 1930s.
+Social studies curriculum frameworks include economics; place, region, and culture; resources and movement; change over time; and evidence.

-Learn how fibers like wool and cotton are processed and turned into clothing through demonstrations and hands-on activities.
-See also Education Events 2023 – 2024 for our annual Fibers to Fabric (formerly Sheep to Shawl) event.
+In this program students learn how fibers like wool and cotton are processed and turned into clothing through demonstrations and hands-on activities.
+Scroll up to the top of this page for our annual Fibers to Fabric (formerly Sheep to Shawl) event.
+Social studies curriculum frameworks include scarcity, cost and benefits, and change over time.

 Then and Now

-Through hands-on exploration and an overview visit to the museum’s exhibit hall and historic grounds, discover changes over time in the Ozarks, including transportation, clothing, and technology.
+Students use hands-on learning and exploration of the museum’s exhibit hall and historic grounds to discover changes over time in the Ozarks, including transportation, clothing, and technology.
 Educators may select a focus area to be highlighted during one section of the program, including geology, fossils, Native America stone tools, early settlers, architecture, and ecology (season-dependent).
+Social studies curriculum frameworks covered are place, region, and culture; resources and movement; changing spatial patterns; change over time; and evidence.

 Winter in the Ozarks

 In this field trip, students learn how people experienced winter in the Ozarks through the eras before modern times.
-Stay warm inside the museum’s 1854 log cabin and see a Dutch oven cooking demonstration.
-Explore museum collections such as our nineteenth-century magic lantern projector and hand-painted slides depicting winter scenes of the past.
-Finally, take a “journey” through time in the museum’s exhibit hall.
+They can stay warm inside the museum’s 1854 log cabin and see a Dutch oven cooking demonstration.
+Students also explore museum collections such as our nineteenth-century magic lantern projector and hand-painted slides depicting winter scenes of the past.
+Finally, they take a “journey” through time in the museum’s exhibit hall.
+Social studies curriculum frameworks covered in this program include place, region, and culture; change over time; and contextualization.

 Scheduling a Field Trip

 We’re ready to meet your field trip needs!
 All of our field trips meet Arkansas Social Studies and Common Core State Standards curriculum frameworks.
-In addition, we can include optional writing assignments for most programs.
 Program activities vary based on grade level.

 Cost: Free, but donations are welcome.